-The DSL will manage the report with the following options:
+The Trust DSLs will support the school to manage the report with the following options:

-- Manage internally - Refer to Early Help - Refer to the Multi-Agency Safeguarding Hub (MASH) - Report to the police (generally in parallel with a referral to MASH)
+- Manage internally - Refer to Early Help - Refer to the Multi-Agency Safeguarding Hub (MASH) or Children's Resource Service (CRS) - Report to the police (generally in parallel with a referral to MASH) or Children's Resource Service (CRS)

-If the alleged abuse involves an online element staff including the DSL will be mindful of the Searching, screening and confiscation: advice for schools DfE guidance (2018) and the UK Council for Child Internet Safety (UKCCIS)guidance (2020) Sharing nudes and semi-nudes: advice for education settings working with children and young people.
-If a child is at risk of harm, is in immediate danger, or has been harmed, the DSL will report to children's social care through contact with MASH, and this will be in conjunction with having contacted the police first (irrespective of the child's age).
-Parents/carers will be informed unless there is a compelling reason not to, such as immediate safety or risk to the child be they the victim or alleged perpetrator.
+If the alleged abuse involves an online element staff including the DSLs will be mindful of the Searching, screening and confiscation: advice for schools DfE guidance (2018) and the UK Council for Child Internet Safety (UKCCIS)guidance (2020) Sharing nudes and semi-nudes: advice for education settings working with children and young people.
+If a child is reported to the Trust that is at risk of harm, is in immediate danger, or has been harmed, the Trust DSL will ensure a report from the school in question to children's social care through contact with MASH or CRS, and this will be in conjunction with having contacted the police first (irrespective of the child's age).
+Parents/carers will be informed by the school unless there is a compelling reason not to, such as immediate safety or risk to the child be they the victim or alleged perpetrator.
 The police will advise what information can or should be shared.
+The Trust Safeguarding team will advise around ongoing support.